JackPercival/chihuaWalk/README.md

 #### SQLAlchemy

-SQLAlchemu was the ORM of choice for JamOut because of how seemlessly it integrates with PostgreSQL and Flask.
+SQLAlchemu was the ORM of choice for ChihuaWalk because of how seemlessly it integrates with PostgreSQL and Flask.
 All database manipulation and seed data was implementing using SQLAlchemy

 #### Google Geocoder API